 Peu m’importent mes chances

 Peu m’importe le temps

 Reading about the revival of Man of La Mancha at the London Palladium next year brought back fond memories of the music, especially Joan Diener’s songs.
 Here’s my favorite one that just tears my heart out, courtesy of lyricist Joe Darion and Hindemith-trained composer Mitch Leigh:

-First on CBS (Carol’s network) 12 November 1963, now available in its entirety on YouTube here.
+First on CBS (Carol’s network) 12 November 1963, now available in its entirety here.
 Saw this when I was eight—and note the date: This was 10 days before President Kennedy was assassinated.
 Some bleak Thanksgiving weekend was to follow.